Action Templates - Call to Action

 Private Bag 18888,Parliament Buildings,Wellington 6160

 These exclusions endanger New Zealand's environment, exports, farmers livelihoods and the public interest.
-As the senior Ministers of Government we ask that you ensure these issues are not excluded from regulation in the Gene Technology Bill Yours sincerely, |
+As the senior Ministers of Government we ask that you consider these issues and vote against the second reading of the Gene Technology Bill Yours sincerely, |

 FSANZ Proposal P1055 - Definitions for gene technology and new breeding techniques